-How violence impacts the mental health of LGBTQ+ and intersex people in Peru
+How does violence impact the mental health of LGBTQ+ and intersex people in Peru?

-A report conducted for the second time in Peru reveals the mental health consequences of experiencing violence and discrimination for LGBTIQ+ people.
+A report conducted for the second time in Peru reveals the consequences for the mental health of LGBTIQ+ people after suffering violence and discrimination.

 LIMA, Peru.
-The Second LGBTIQ+ Mental Health Study by Más Igualdad records alarming figures on various types of violence, discrimination, and "conversion therapies" suffered by the community.
-And, consequently, high rates of mental health conditions.
+The second LGBTIQ+ Mental Health Study by Más Igualdad (More Equality) reveals alarming figures regarding various types of violence, discrimination, and "conversion therapies" suffered by the community.
+Consequently, there are high rates of mental health problems.
 The main victims are trans, non-binary, intersex, and bisexual people.

-“This person—the one who sexually abused me—made me look in the mirror and say I was never going to kiss a woman again.
-I remember I was naked, and he put me in front of the mirror and made me say that I was anatomically made for a man.
-And that I can't kiss a woman.
-He told me to cover my mouth and told me he was cleaning me,” Andrea, a 31-year-old cisgender and bisexual woman, told Más Igualdad about the sexual assault she suffered due to machismo and hatred toward her sexual orientation.
+“This person—the one who sexually abused me—made me look in the mirror and say that I would never kiss a woman again.
+I remember I was naked, and he stood me in front of the mirror and made me say that I was anatomically made for a man, and that I couldn't kiss a woman.
+He told me to cover my mouth and said he was cleaning me,” Andrea, a 31-year-old cisgender and bisexual woman, tells Más Igualdad about the sexual assault she suffered due to sexism and hatred toward her sexual orientation.

-Agencia Presentes had access to the final report from the NGO Más Igualdad, which reveals mental health problems among LGBTIQ+ people due to various forms of abuse and the constant stigmatization they face, even from professionals who should protect their emotional well-being.
+Agencia Presentes obtained access to the final report from the NGO Más Igualdad, which reveals mental health problems among LGBTIQ+ people due to various forms of abuse and the constant stigmatization they face, even from professionals who should be protecting their emotional well-being.

 Violent practices

-The publication of this study takes on even greater relevance in the current climate.
-2024 will be remembered as the year in which the Peruvian Ministry of Health issued a Supreme Decree classifying transgender identity as an illness.
-Yet another year in which the prohibition and sanction of "conversion therapies" has not been included in the Mental Health Law.
+The publication of this study takes on greater relevance in the current context.
+2024 will be remembered as the year the Peruvian Ministry of Health issued a Supreme Decree that considers trans identity an illness.
+It is yet another year in which the prohibition and punishment of “conversion therapies” has not been included in the Mental Health Law.

-Until this last point changes, Peruvian children will continue to be victims of cruel practices, such as the one that occurred a few months ago, when children were tortured with nettle plants for exhibiting "feminine behavior" in the Awajún community in the Amazonas department.
+As long as this does not change, Peruvian children will continue to be victims of cruel practices, such as the one that occurred a few months ago with children tortured with nettle plants for having "feminine behavior", in the Awajún community, Amazonas department.

-The study obtained a sample of 1,267 LGBTIQ+ people, or those questioning their status, in Lima and the surrounding regions.
+The study surveyed 1,267 LGBTQ+ individuals, or those questioning their identity, in Lima and other regions.
 This group identified as trans (15%), non-binary (13%), and intersex (2%).
-Regarding sexual orientation, they were bisexual (40%), gay (45%), lesbian (11%), and asexual (10%).
-The percentages can add up to more than 100% because some people may identify with two labels at the same time.
+Regarding sexual orientation, they identified as bisexual (40%), gay (45%), lesbian (11%), and asexual (10%).
+These percentages may exceed 100% because some individuals may identify with two labels simultaneously.
 For example, someone may identify as intersex and lesbian, or as non-binary and bisexual.

 Presentation of the Second LGBTIQ+ Mental Health Study.
 On the left, one of the report's authors, Alex Hernández.